11ppm/pli_pm2/README.md

-# Rstore of PM2 PROCESSes
+# Restore of PM2 PROCESSes

 ## 3． Perform the restoration
 ```shell